whprocter/RPr-Chakraborty-2021/docs/report/report.md

 The choropleth map we made in the **first part** of the reproduction analysis closely resembles that of the original study, confirming the equivalence of our dependent variable with that of the original study.
 Both maps revealed that COVID-19 cases were distributed unevenly across space.
 In particular, cases were more prevalent in the southern part of the country, in the metropolitan areas of the northeast, Chicago, and California, and in some rural areas, including eastern Washington, New Mexico, and Iowa.
-Prior to Chakaraborty's bivariate analysis of disability and COVID-19 incidence, we also mapped the spatial distribution of disability.
+Prior to Chakraborty's bivariate analysis of disability and COVID-19 incidence, we also mapped the spatial distribution of disability.
-This spatial visual analysis reveals many regions in which disability rates are high but COVID-19 incidence was still low, including rural New England, Appalacia, and northern Michigan.
+This spatial visual analysis reveals many regions in which disability rates are high but COVID-19 incidence was still low, including rural New England, Appalachia, and northern Michigan.
 Conversely, many hotspots of COVID-19 incidence had low rates of disability, including metropolitan New England, South Florida, and Chicago.
 The two spatial distributions help explain the negative bivariate relationship between disability rates and COVID-19 incidence.

 The summary statistics for the **second part** of the reproduction analysis matched perfectly with those of the original study, confirming that the reproduction uses identical original data.
 The Pearson's correlation coefficient closely resembled the original result, indicating a successful but inexact reproduction.
-The differences in magnitude could be attributed to differences in the computational environments.
+Differences in magnitude could be attributed to differences in the computational environments.
-Nevertheless, our results validated Chakraborty's results by displaying a relatively weak but significantly negative correlation between COVID-19 incidence and the overall disability percentages in the country.
+Nevertheless, our results validated the original findings by displaying a relatively weak but significantly negative correlation between COVID-19 incidence and the overall disability percentages in the country.
-COVID-19 incidence was also found to be higher in counties where there are higher percentages of people who are Black, Asian, Hispanic, non-Hispanic non-White, below poverty, and aged 5-34 years.
+COVID-19 incidence was also found to be higher in counties where there are higher percentages of people with disabilities (PwDs) who are Black, Asian, Hispanic, non-Hispanic non-White, below poverty, and aged 5-34 years.
-While executing the reproduction analysis, we recognize one of the shortcomings of Chakraborty's approach where he used Pearson's correlation on variables that are non-normally distributed.
-We therefore revise this error by calculating the Spearman's correlation coefficient.
+The original study used Pearson's correlation to test bivariate relationship between variables that are non-normally distributed, and we revised this to use the nonparametric Spearman's correlation coefficient.
-The results indicate that biological sex might not be correlated with COVID-19 incidence rates, but other demographic factors of minority status were significantly correlated with higher COVID-19 rates at the county level.
+Results indicate that biological sex might not be correlated with COVID-19 incidence rates, but other demographic factors of minority status were still significantly correlated with higher COVID-19 rates at the county level.

-**discuss differences in Spatial Scan statistic**

-While comparing the results to the original study, we found that the SpatialEpi output contains more clusters than the SaTScan's output.
-Further investigation suggests that SpatialEpi algorithm does not allow clusters to overlap with each other.
-This has left many clusters with only one county.

-Prior to the running the GEE model, we visualized and compared the classified relative risk of COVID-19 clusters using Chakraborty's original approach and our own approach respectively.
-While Chakraborty only calculated the relative risk score for the center of each cluster, we calculated it for each county in the cluster.
-The maps reveal that our approach more comprehensively represented the intra-cluster variation of COVID-19 risk.
-The original study appears to have classified all counties in COVID-19 clusters as low-risk except for the county at the center of each cluster.
-This difference is greater for the larger clusters, e.g. those of in the south.
+Results and interpretation of the Kulldorff spatial scan statistic varied significantly between the original study and our reproduction and re-analysis with regards to selection of secondary clusters, interpretation of clusters, and relative risk scores.
+SatSCan and SpatialEpi identify the same most likely cluster, but different sets of secondary clusters.
+On one hand, SaTScan uses GINI statistics to select secondary clusters which maximize the difference between the population within clusters and the population outside of clusters, allowing for geographic overlap and finding 96 total clusters.
+The original study used this default method.
+On the other hand, SpatialEpi selects the most likely secondary clusters while excluding clusters with any geographic overlap, finding 135 total clusters.
+This difference of parameters and computational environment explains the two different sets of clusters.
+The different sets of secondary clusters largely agree in terms of the most likely cluster in a region and diverge in terms of overlapping, small, and less likely clusters.

+In addition to the computational differences, the original study classified COVID risk used a local relative risk score for the county at the center of each cluster.
+Considering the relatively small number of clusters (102) compared to counties (3108), this method implies that the majority counties in each state are classified as one low-risk cluster for the GEE analysis, and the remaining 53 clusters were composed of just a few counties at the centers of various COVID hotspots.
+When we extended the interpretation of clusters to use the local relative risk score of any county within a cluster (figure 5), we find significantly more variance in COVID risk within states, resulting in 139 unique GEE clusters.
+However, this conceptualization apparently created GEE clusters defined in part by an ordinal classification of the dependent variable-- COVID incidence.
+Considering that the original motivation for using GEE models was to account for spatial dependence within states (accounting for COVID response policy) and within COVID hotspots (accounting for the uneven geographic diffusion of the pandemic).
+Therefore, a cluster-based relative risk classification seemed more appropriate than a local county-based relative risk classification, by applying the same risk level to the entire COVID cluster and allowing the GEE models to analyze variance within the clusters.
+However, many of the most likely clusters extend across multiple states (see Figure 6, especially the southern states from Louisiana to South Carolina).
+This resulted in creation of GEE clusters composed of every county within a state, amounting to 111 unique GEE clusters overall.

+Our analysis of COVID-19 clusters in the context of controlling for spatial dependence has revealed several challenges and limitations to application of Kulldorff spatial scan statistics across different computational environments.
+These include including inconsistent methods for determining secondary clusters, limitation to circular or ellipsoidal cluster shapes, inclusion of single-county clusters, and choosing a method to control for spatial dependence in COVID 19 risk without controlling for too much of the variance in the dependent variable.
+Ideally, we would have liked to use a GINI-based secondary cluster detection to classify counties by their maximum cluster-based relative risk score, but this particular conceptualization is not possible in available R packages.

 In the **third part** of our reproduction analysis, the results from each the 5 GEE models were mostly consistent with Chakraborty's.
 We found that 13 of 17 independent variables matched the direction and significance levels of the original study.